At a glance

 A bank may need to retain images from a CCTV system installed to prevent fraud at an ATM machine for several weeks, since a suspicious transaction may not come to light until the victim gets their bank statement.
 In contrast, a pub may only need to retain images from their CCTV system for a short period because incidents will come to light very quickly.
 However, if a crime is reported to the police, the pub will need to retain images until the police have time to collect them.

 A tracing agency holds personal data about a debtor so that it can find that individual on behalf of a creditor.
 Once it has found the individual and reported to the creditor, there may be no need to retain the information about the debtor – the agency should remove it from their systems unless there are good reasons for keeping it.
-Such reasons could include if the agency has also been asked to collect the debt, or because the agency is authorised to use the information to trace debtors on behalf of other creditors.
+For example, if the agency has also been asked to collect the debt on behalf of the creditor.

 - You should consider whether you need to keep a record of a relationship with the individual once that relationship ends.
 You may not need to delete all personal data when the relationship ends.
 You may need to keep some information so that you can confirm that the relationship existed – and that it has ended – as well as some of its details.